Skip to main content

 1It refers to the expenditure on education (Liquidated Budgets) of all public administrations, including universities.

-Source: Drawn up by Eurydice España-rediE network (INEE, MEFP) from the Statistics Office of the Ministry of Education and Vocational Training (MEFP) on public spending on education by economic coverage, type of administration and period and on public spending on education in relation to GDP. by economic coverage, type of administration and period.
+Source: Drawn up by Eurydice España-rediE network (INEE, MEFD) from the Statistics Office of the Ministry of Education, Vocational Training and Sports (MEFD) on public spending on education by economic coverage, type of administration and period and on public spending on education in relation to GDP. by economic coverage, type of administration and period.

 The level of education of the adult population is an indicator for the social and economic development of a country and is closely related to its productive system.